-With this activity waives the requirement that a family enrolling in the FSS program must have an interim or annual reexamination conducted within 120 days of the Contract of Participation (CoP) effective date.
+This activity waives the requirement that a family enrolling in the FSS program must have an interim or annual reexamination conducted within 120 days of the Contract of Participation (CoP) effective date.
 Due to SCCHA's biennial reexamination schedule, many working families' rent portions have not been reviewed for almost two years.
 Therefore, the required FSS interim reexamination may result in an increased income and tenant rent portion.
 By waiving the 120-day requirement, enrolling FSS participants will start the program at the pre-determined income and tenant rent portion, and as a result, when an income increase is captured at the next interim or annual reexamination, they will be able to experience an increase to their escrow account savings.

-This activity also waives the requirement that the Head of Household (HOH) of the FSS family must maintain suitable employment and complete the requirements of the CoP before the family can be classified as a "successful FSS completion."
-This activity allows families to be classified as a "successful FSS completion" and receive escrow if at least one adult household member completes an Individual Training and Services Plan (ITSP) and is suitably employed at graduation.
-Under this activity, the HoH is still held to the requirements of the CoP and ITSP, but another household member who established ITSP goals could be the one to fulfill the final goal of maintaining suitable employment.
+This activity also waives the requirement that the Head of Household of the FSS family must maintain suitable employment and complete the requirements of the CoP before the family can be classified as a "successful FSS completion."
+This activity allows families to be classified as a "successful FSS completion" and receive escrow if at least one adult household member completes an Individual Training and Services Plan and is suitably employed at graduation.
+Under this activity, the Head of Household is still held to the requirements of both required agreements, but another household member is able to set and fulfill goals under the Individual Training and Services Plan, with the ultimate goal of maintaining suitable employment.

-This activity allows SCCHA to broaden the pool of families who could benefit from the FSS program's escrow savings account to include families where the HoH is unable to work due to disability or other reasons.
+This activity allows SCCHA to broaden the pool of families who could benefit from the FSS program's escrow savings account to include families where the Head of Household is unable to work due to disability or other reasons.